itsjeffreyy/auto_send_email_with_smtp/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Enableing the SMTP service in your email account

+### Enabling Gmail SMTP Service

+1. Log into your Gmail account and click on the settings icon in the top right corner.
+2. In the settings page, select 'See all settings'.
+3. Click on 'Forwarding and POP/IMAP'.
+4. In the 'IMAP Access' section, select 'Enable IMAP'.
+5. Click on 'Save Changes'.

+SMTP Server Address: `smtp.gmail.com`

+For detailed steps, you can refer to the official Gmail support page [here](https://developers.google.com/gmail/imap/imap-smtp?hl=zh-tw).

+### Enabling Hotmail SMTP Service

+1. Log into your Hotmail account and click on the settings icon in the top right corner.
+2. In the settings page, select 'View all Outlook settings'.
+3. Click on 'Mail' and select 'Sync email'.

+SMTP Server Address: `smtp-mail.outlook.com`

+For detailed steps, you can refer to the official Hotmail support page [here](https://support.microsoft.com/zh-tw/office/outlook-com-%E7%9A%84-pop-imap-%E5%92%8C-smtp-%E8%A8%AD%E5%AE%9A-d088b986-291d-42b8-9564-9c414e2aa040).

+### Enabling Outlook Mail SMTP Service

+1. Open Outlook and go to 'File'.
+2. Click on 'Account Settings' and again on 'Account Settings'.
+3. Select your email account.
+4. Click on 'Server Settings'.

+SMTP Server Address: `smtp-mail.outlook.com`

+For detailed steps, you can refer to the official Outlook support page [here](https://support.microsoft.com/zh-tw/office/outlook-com-%E7%9A%84-pop-imap-%E5%92%8C-smtp-%E8%A8%AD%E5%AE%9A-d088b986-291d-42b8-9564-9c414e2aa040).

+Please note that these steps may change due to updates from the service providers.
+It is recommended to regularly check for the latest setup methods.

 ## encrypt_sender_emailinfo.py
 This script encrypts the sender’s email address and password.
 The encrypted credentials are then used by the `auto_send_email.py` script to send the email.